How-To: Manage Your IT Asset Lifecycle Efficiently

 It is challenging to complete a task without an excellent tool.
 A great IT Asset Management system can help collect crucial information about each asset and keep that data organized and readily retrievable.
 It will also allow for updates, or automated updates, regarding each piece of equipment or accessory; updates include assigned users, locations, states, and necessary updates, renewals, or repairs.
 When management needs to read and analyze the data about an asset, they can generate an easily-consumable report.
 AssetIT is a particularly good choice for companies and organizations, as it offers:

-• Simple IT Asset Management (ITAM) Features
+• Simple Features

 • Custom Fields